KJRE54/stock-analysis/README.md

 ### Summary In Brief
-In this particular code, the advantages of the refactored code simplified the loop process as well as made the code more readable.
-However, the refactored code made running the script a bit slower.
+In this particular code, the advantages of the refactored code simplified the nested loop process as well as made the code more readable.
+However, in this project, it could be inferred the disadvantage of the refactored code made the script run a bit slower than the original.
 One might generalize that because the code required user input, that may have caused a slow delay in the refactored code's runtime.